PVC vs. Polypropylene: Safe Flue Gas Venting with Centrotherm

 Key advantages include:

-• UL 1738 listed polypropylene piping, where required
+- UL 1738 listed polypropylene piping, where required

-• InnoFlue® Lite (not UL 1738 listed): lightweight, cost-effective, and easy to install
+- InnoFlue® Lite (not UL 1738 listed): lightweight, cost-effective, and easy to install

-• Gasketed connections for secure, clean assembly
+- Gasketed connections for secure, clean assembly (no PVC glue)

-• Full product portfolio including appliance adaptors
+- Full product portfolio, including appliance adaptors

-• 10-year limited warranty for both InnoFlue® Lite and InnoFlue® standard systems
+- 10-year limited warranty for both InnoFlue® Lite and InnoFlue® standard systems

-FAQs About PVC vs. Polypropylene
+Frequently Asked Questions: PVC vs. Polypropylene

 Is PVC pipe safe for venting flue gases?

-Why do manufacturers recommend polypropylene over PVC?
+Why choose polypropylene over PVC?

 Polypropylene is UL 1738 listed, heat-resistant, non-toxic, and fully recyclable.
 Centrotherm polypropylene venting systems provide long-term safety and reliability.